searinminecraft/Vixipy/README.md

 # See also
 * [PixivFE](https://codeberg.org/VnPower/PixivFE) - The project I took inspiration from
 * [LiteXiv](https://codeberg.org/Peaksol/LiteXiv) - Yet another pixiv frontend, written in PHP

+# License

+PyXiv is licensed under the GNU Affero General Public License version 3.
+You may modify and redistribute PyXiv as long as you comply with the license.

+PyXiv comes with NO WARRANTY, and we will certainly not be responsible for anything that happens to your pixiv account (unless its due to a bug on PyXiv that causes account flagging)